Wet vs Dry Magnetic Particle Testing: Which Method Should You Use?

 What Safety Precautions Are Required When Handling Magnetic Particle Testing Materials?

-We’ll need proper PPE including gloves and eyewear when handling magnetic particles.
+We’ll need proper PPE, including gloves and eyewear, when handling magnetic particles.
 We must follow SDS guidelines, guarantee adequate ventilation, and avoid inhalation of dry particles or aerosols.

 How Often Should Magnetic Particle Testing Equipment Be Calibrated?

-We recommend calibrating MPT equipment annually at minimum, with additional verification checks before each use.
+We recommend calibrating MPT equipment annually at a minimum, with additional verification checks before each use.
 ASTM E1444 and ASNT guidelines specify standards our industry follows for proper instrument performance.

 Can Magnetic Particle Testing Detect Subsurface Defects in Welded Joints?